 Research at the Anita Zucker Center is focused on evidence-informed practices that make a difference in the lives of young children and their families.
 Our University-wide transdisciplinary approach considers the whole child, from birth to age five, in the context of their families and communities.

-The Anita Zucker Center for Excellence in Early Childhood Studies conducts high-quality research to inform and advance practices and policies.
-Our funded research projects are investigations that fall under five major research themes.
-Our work is not conducted in laboratories, it happens in homes and community-based settings with families, practitioners and young children.
+The Anita Zucker Center conducts high-quality research to inform and advance practices and policies.
+Our work is not conducted in laboratories; it happens in homes and community-based settings with families, practitioners and young children.
 We collaborate with our UF, national and community partners to make an impact.

-We are dedicated to sharing evidence-informed and up-to-date information about research, policies, and practices in early childhood studies.
-Research explorations and discoveries are shared in a variety of ways, including through publications, presentations, and through outreach, technical assistance, and professional development activities.
-We are committed to making an impact by translating center research findings to help inform and transform practices in early childhood studies.
+We share our work in a variety of ways, including publications and presentations, as well as outreach, technical assistance, and professional development activities.
+We are committed to making an impact by translating Center research findings to help inform and transform practices in early childhood studies.